 Choosing a Digital Solution

-While tools to digitize the management of job scheduling, dispatching, customer management, and invoicing can be powerful in themselves, using an integrated solution that combines all aspects into one application allows for less complexity, faster data entry, and maximum traceability into your customer history and workforce activity.
+While tools to digitize the management of job scheduling, dispatching, time-tracking, customer management, and invoicing can be powerful in themselves, using an integrated solution that combines all aspects into one application allows for less complexity, faster data entry, and maximum traceability into your customer history and workforce activity.

 There are a few routes one can choose when selecting digital solutions.
 It might seem easiest to use an app for scheduling, a separate one for invoicing, and then rely on PDF software for signatures.
 However, the best route is to use an all-in-one product such as FieldPulse, which allows for scheduling, tracking, invoicing, and more – all from one dashboard.
 This ensures your app is ready to grow with your business, and you can keep everything connected.